 Nowadays, you can have personalized content and ads on your items.
 You can decorate your tumblers for yourself or make great gifts for your loved ones.
-In both ways, it’s a handmade item you’ll love.
+Either way, it’s a handmade item you’ll love.

 Let’s see how you can heat the transfer vinyl and, most importantly, how to decorate your mugs to last for a long time.